devtot0/encryption-decryption/README.md

 # encryption-decryption
-Encryption-Decryption project from Hyperskill implemented using the Strategy design pattern.
+Encryption-Decryption project from Hyperskill/Jet Brains Academy implemented using the Strategy design pattern.